szaumoor/ZSTweaks/ZSTweaks/component_readme.md

 This component overhauls the Grandmaster's Armor, making its movement bonus immune to Free Action and adding several new passive perks for single-classed thieves:

 - **Passive Bonuses (Thieves only)**: Grants immunity to critical misses.
-- **Special Backstab Attacks**: Each rogue kit gains a unique on-backstab effect:
+- **Special Backstab Attacks**: Each vanilla kit that can backstab gains a unique backstab effect:
   - **Kitless Thief**: Crippling Attack - Slows and reduces STR, DEX, and casting speed by 4 for 4 rounds (Save vs. Death).
   - **Bounty Hunter/Stalker**: Subduing Attack - Knocks the target unconscious (Save vs. Death), +10 non-lethal damage.
   - **Shadowdancer**: Shadow Attack - A 2-round non-stacking self-buff that grants 5% total damage resistance, a +2 bonus to damage, +5% critical hit chance, and a 20% chance to become invisible.